nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 named **[`FridgeFriend`](https://github.com/AY2021S2-CS2113-T10-1/tp/blob/master/src/main/java/seedu/fridgefriend/FridgeFriend.java)**.
 It is responsible for,

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch: Initialises the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.

 The rest of the App consists of four components.